sebasgraciavalderrama/blackboard/README.md

-This is my personal repository during my time in Blackboard Inc. as a Associate Software Engineer.
+This is my personal repository during my time in Blackboard Inc. as an Associate Software Engineer.

 Here is some useful documentation about Git, Service Architecture, RESTful Web Services(Worth reading), etc: